-- Move the vehicle used for the jump-start close enough to ensure the jumper cables easily reach; then shift into neutral, set and lock the brakes, shut off all electrical accessories, and turn ignition switch OFF. - NOTE: Make sure all switches on the vehicle to be jumpstarted are turned OFF. - Disconnect all external accessories such as cell phones, GPS units, and radios on both vehicles.
+- 4. Move the vehicle to be used for the jump-start close enough to ensure the jumper cables easily reach; then shift into neutral, engage the parking brake, shut off all electrical accessories, and turn the ignition switch OFF. - NOTE: Make sure all switches on the vehicle to be jumpstarted are turned OFF.

+Disconnect all external accessories such as cell phones, GPS units, and radios on both vehicles.

-Failure to disconnect electronic accessories during jumpstarting may cause system damage due to power spikes.
+Failure to disconnect electronic accessories during jump-starting may cause system damage due to power spikes.

-6. Attach one clamp of positive (red) jumper cable to positive (+) terminal (1) of dead battery (C) being careful not to touch any metal with the other clamp; then attach the other clamp of the positive (red) jumper cable to the positive (+) terminal (2) of the good battery (B).
+6. Attach one clamp of the positive (red) jumper cable to the positive (+) terminal (1) of the dead battery (C) being careful not to touch any metal with the other clamp; then attach the other clamp of the positive (red) jumper cable to the positive (+) terminal (2) of the good battery (B).